ELITR/online-text-flow/README.md

     git pull        # no need to reinstall due
                     # to develop/--editable

 You can now run the following, where `online-text-flow COMMAND` and `online-text-flow-COMMAND` call the same Python code eventually.
-You may possibly introduce some `alias` for convenience.
+You may need to put `export PATH` into your `~/.bashrc` and possibly introduce some `alias` for convenience.

     online-text-flow
     online-text-flow events -h